- Improvement of Customer Satisfaction

 E-learning to Improve Customer Satisfaction

 We provide e-learning for Toshiba Group employees to improve customer satisfaction.
-In FY2023, we held e-learning sessions for 72,280 Toshiba Group employees in Japan, representing that 99% of all employees attended the sessions and learned about the importance of enhancing CS.
+In FY2024, 67,320 Toshiba Group employees in Japan (representing 99% of all employees) attended the e-learning sessions and learned about the importance of enhancing customer satisfaction.

 Training of Employees on Supporting Customers